Experimental observation of anomalous supralinear response of single-photon detectors: Conclusion and outlook

-In summary, we designed and realized a direct absolute measurement of single-photon detection nonlinearity with exceptional accuracy over several orders of magnitude of light intensity.
-We performed the measurement for SPAD and SNSPD detectors.
-Their nonlinearity reflects complex detection processes including dynamic post-detection irregularities.
-The measurement technique does not require a calibrated reference detector or time-resolved detection.
+We designed and realized a direct measurement of single-photon detection absolute nonlinearity with high accuracy over several orders of magnitude of light intensity.
+We performed the measurement for SPADs and SNSPDs.
+The measurement technique does not require a calibrated single-photon source, a calibrated reference detector, or time-resolved detection.
+Due to the method's robustness, the nonlinearity is not affected by technical issues, but rather reflects the detector properties.

 For all SPADs, we found significant disagreement of established theoretical models with the measured data.
 We also discovered anomalous supralinear behavior of a SPAD.
-This phenomenon has been neither predicted nor observed yet.
+This phenomenon has been neither predicted nor observed yet, and cannot be explained in terms of the known SPAD parameters.
+The SPADs in question were based on silicon, but SPADs based on III--V materials (InGaAs/InP) possess the same principle of operation and therefore exhibit similar nonlinear phenomena as silicon SPADs, albeit of different magnitudes.
+We expect that sublinear behavior would be generally stronger for the InGaAs/InP SPADs than silicon SPADs due to higher values of dark counts and dead time.
+Consequently, the chance of observing subtle deviations such as supralinearity is expected to be lower.

 For the SNSPD, we performed its detailed nonlinearity analysis over 7 orders of magnitude of incident illumination and the full range of relevant values of bias current, which goes beyond any SNSPD characterization reported so far.
-We detected SNSPD supralinearity under continuous illumination at unprecedentedly low detection rates down to $10^3$ Hz, which has not been observed before.
-The results for both SPADs and SNSPDs show that nonlinearity in single-photon detection is a complex mixture of non-trivial phenomena, which eludes accurate theoretical description.
+We detected SNSPD supralinearity under continuous illumination at unprecedentedly low detection rates down to $10^3$ cps, which has not been observed before.
+The results for both SPADs and SNSPDs show that nonlinearity in single-photon detection is a complex mixture of non-trivial phenomena which have so far eluded accurate theoretical description.

+Direct SPD characterization can also be applied to emerging detection techniques, such as those based on low-dimensional materials.
+The results in this field suggest susceptibility to nonliner response as well.

+Some of these detectors operate in a linear gain regime, such as p-n junction arrays \cite{Gibson2019May}, 2D-layer Schottky barriers \cite{Lei2015}, or quantum dots \cite{Bulgarini2012,Gansen2007}.
+The results in Refs.~\onlinecite{Gibson2019May,Lei2015,Bulgarini2012} show that the overall nonlinearity can be quite significant and dependent on the bias voltage.
+Until there are direct nonlinearity characterizations performed for such detectors, it is hard to speculate whether both sub- and supra-linearity could be expected, but the published results suggest that both can be present.

+Low-dimensional detectors based on photogating operate in a counting regime \cite{Luo2018,Roy2017}.
+That means individual single-photon absorptions are distinguished as quantized jumps in photocurrent.
+Due to the long-lived traps responsible for the photogating effect, the trapped carriers can accumulate even at low rates below 1~cps.
+Additionally, trap decays cause reverse jumps in photocurrent that can, in principle, interfere with detection readouts \cite{Luo2018}.
+Electronic noise contributes to cross-talk in photon-number distinction.
+All these effects may contribute to nonlinearity, and the results in Ref.~\onlinecite{Luo2018} suggest both strong sub- and supra-linearity.